Non-Collaborative User Simulators for Tool Agents: Abstract

 \section{Abstract}

 Tool agents interact with users through multi-turn dialogues to accomplish various tasks.
 Recent studies have adopted user simulation methods to develop these agents in multi-turn settings.
-However, existing user simulators tend to be agent-friendly, exhibiting only cooperative behaviors, which fails to train and test agents against non-collaborative users in the real world.
-To address this, we propose a novel user simulator architecture that simulates four categories of non-collaborative behaviors: requesting unavailable services, digressing into tangential conversations, expressing impatience, and providing incomplete utterances.
+However, existing user simulators tend to be agent-friendly, exhibiting only cooperative behaviors, failing to train and test agents against non-collaborative users in the real world.
+We propose a novel user simulator architecture that simulates four categories of non-collaborative behaviors: requesting unavailable services, digressing into tangential conversations, expressing impatience, and providing incomplete utterances.
 Our user simulator can simulate challenging and natural non-collaborative behaviors while reliably delivering all intents and information necessary to accomplish the task.
-Our experiments on MultiWOZ and $\tau$-bench reveal significant performance degradation in state-of-the-art tool agents when encountering non-collaborative users.
-We provide detailed analyses of agents' weaknesses under each non-collaborative condition, such as escalated hallucinations and dialogue breakdowns.
-Ultimately, we contribute an easily extensible user simulation framework to help the research community develop tool agents and preemptively diagnose them under challenging real-world conditions within their own services.\footnote{We will release the code and datasets upon the publication of the paper.}
+Our experiments on MultiWOZ and $\tau$-bench reveal significant performance degradation in state-of-the-art tool agents when encountering non-collaborative users, as well as agent weaknesses under each non-collaborative condition such as escalated hallucinations and dialogue breakdowns.
+Our findings point to the need for methods that can improve agent robustness to the wide range of user behaviors encountered in deployment.
+We release the extensible simulation framework to help the community develop and stress-test tool agents under realistic conditions within their own service domains.
+Our code is available at \url{https://github.com/holi-lab/NCUser}.